 What can you do to achieve the goal?

-• Work with product and engineering teams on the development of new products
+• Collaborate with product and engineering teams in the development of innovative products Make judicious decisions on technology investments

 What can you do to achieve the goal?